kaziida24/fractal/README.md

 *plot_fractal.m* - same as *plot_fractal.py* but in MATLAB instead of Python
 *visualizeDataset.m* - renders any point cloud dataset using the MATLAB viewer.
 You will need the computer vision toolbox to use this.
 ## Dependencies
-CMake
+1. CMake
-PCL (for point cloud processing and visualization)
+2. PCL (for point cloud processing and visualization)
-Eigen
+3. Eigen
-Boost
+4. Boost
-Python and/or MATLAB (plotting and optional visualization)
+5. Python and/or MATLAB (for plotting and optional visualization)

 ## Installation
 1. Clone the repository to local computer.